-We’ve written about that before (here’s a particularly interesting post on that; here’s another one), but I loved what Christie had to say — that feelings of deprivation start in our minds.
+We’ve written about that before (here’s a particularly interesting post on that), but I loved what Christie had to say — that feelings of deprivation start in our minds.
 It’s an important concept for those of us who have underlying physical problems that dictate careful consideration of what we choose to eat, such as with diabetes, PCOS, metabolic syndrome, and other problems that chronic inflammation often plays a role in.
 I identify chronic inflammation here because it is so impacted by what we choose to eat, and it is also at the root of many health problems.

 How to Get Past Deprivation When You Need to Restrict

 When I talk with women at Green Mountain about the idea of necessary restriction, I encourage them to connect with why they are doing it.
 My experience, both professional and personal, is that feelings of deprivation often arise most when the restriction is done for the purposes of weight loss.
 Many of us have such a negative history with that, likely arising for the most part out of the fact that the restriction we’ve tried in the past doesn’t take us where we want to go.
 Instead, we end up gaining weight.

 When restriction is done for the purposes of health, however, it’s a much easier road.
 Because it’s not about how we look, it’s about how we feel.
 Although many of us need to make that connection, too.
 That’s why we encourage focusing on how we feel, instead of being “healthy.”
 Health is often thought of as a future goal.